 Wildlife & Walks

-The estate has several interesting walks designed to take you through a variety of habitats.
+The Atholl Palace estate has several interesting walks designed to take you through a variety of habitats.

-Lover's lane is lined with chestnut trees and the Douglas Firs have been cleared of scrub to show off their true stature.
-Watch out for red squirrels here, and in early spring you will see discreet carpets of snowdrops, wood anenome, lesser celendine and colt's foot.
+Lover’s Lane is lined with chestnut trees and the Douglas Firs have been cleared of scrub to show off their true stature.
+Watch out for red squirrels here, and in early spring you will see discreet carpets of snowdrops, wood anemone, lesser celandine and colt’s foot.

 The Allt Ceann Ard walk follows the burn.
 You may be lucky enough to see the little dipper bobbing in the water, grey and pied wagtails flit along the water’s edge and the “hoot” of the tawny owl can be heard at sunset.
 Lover’s seat is waiting to be discovered and as you sit, quietly enjoying the peace, you are sure to see the birds, squirrels and roe deer passing by.